Best Of18 min read

 Try Asana

-Asana sits in a sweet spot: it's structured enough for product teams to run sprints and roadmaps, but approachable enough that your marketing, design, and sales counterparts won't revolt when you add them to a project.
-That cross-functional accessibility is genuinely Asana's superpower in 2026.
+Asana occupies a really useful middle ground: it's structured enough for product sprints and roadmaps, but intuitive enough that your design, marketing, and sales colleagues won't complain when you add them to projects.
+That cross-functional accessibility is genuinely Asana's main strength.

-The timeline view is polished, the rules/automation engine is solid, and the Portfolio and Goals features make it easy to connect day-to-day work to company objectives — something a lot of product leaders care about deeply.
-Here's the deal: if you've ever spent 45 minutes trying to explain Jira to a marketing manager, you'll immediately appreciate why Asana exists.
-It's not the deepest agile tool (Jira beats it there), and it's not the cheapest (ClickUp does), but it hits a reliable middle ground that keeps entire organizations — not just engineering — in sync.
+The timeline view is polished, the automation engine works well, and Portfolio and Goals features tie day-to-day work to company objectives in a way most product leaders care about.
+And look — if you've ever spent 45 minutes explaining Jira to a marketing manager, you'll immediately get why Asana exists.
+It's not the deepest agile tool (Jira wins there), and it's not the cheapest (ClickUp does), but it hits a sweet spot that keeps entire organizations in sync.

 Key Features